Constraint-Aware Discrete-Time PID Gain Optimization for Robotic Joint Control Under Actuator Saturation: Design and methodology

-A central risk of black-box gain tuning is evaluating controllers that are \emph{numerically stable} under saturation yet dynamically unacceptable (e.g., violent overshoot, sustained saturation, or long windup recovery).
-We introduce a \emph{hybrid certification} filter that prevents such evaluations while retaining sample efficiency: \begin{itemize} \item \textbf{Analytic feasibility (stability):} we restrict candidates to the ZOH Jury-feasible PI region $\mathcal{S}$ derived in Sec.~\ref{sec:pi_stability}.
-This provides a conservative, interpretable guardrail for sampled-data stability of the nominal first-order joint model. \item \textbf{Behavioral certification (safety/performance):} we additionally require that a short-horizon nominal ``robotic'' check on a second-order actuator model satisfies bounded overshoot and does not remain saturated for the entire transient.
-This rejects aggressively destabilizing gains \emph{before} expensive robust evaluation. \end{itemize} This hybrid filter is intentionally lightweight and simulation-only: it does not assume access to hardware, yet it enforces robotics-relevant behavior constraints rather than merely preventing divergence.
+A central risk of black-box gain tuning is evaluating controllers that are numerically stable under saturation yet dynamically unacceptable (e.g., extreme overshoot, sustained saturation, or long windup recovery).
+We introduce a hybrid certification filter that prevents such evaluations while retaining sample efficiency: \begin{itemize} \item \textbf{Analytic feasibility (stability):} we restrict candidates to the ZOH Jury-feasible PI region $\mathcal{S}$ derived in Sec.~\ref{sec:pi_stability}.
+This provides a conservative, interpretable guardrail for sampled-data stability of the nominal first-order joint model. \item \textbf{Behavioral certification (constraints):} we additionally require that a short-horizon nominal check on a second-order actuator model satisfies bounded overshoot and does not remain saturated for the entire transient.
+This rejects aggressively destabilizing gains before expensive robust evaluation. \end{itemize} This filter is lightweight and evaluation-driven: it enforces robotics-relevant behavior constraints rather than merely preventing divergence.

 \textbf{PI guard vs. PID tuning.} The analytic Jury guard applies to the PI pair $(K_p,K_i)$ and is used as a conservative prefilter; the derivative term is safeguarded by the behavioral screen and the robust evaluation stage.